xymaxim/marc2bib/README.rst

 -------------

-To parse a value of BibTeX tags (fields), we use so-called *tag-functions*.
+To parse a value of BibTeX tags (fields), we use so-called *tag-functions* which operate on one tag per function.
 Currently ``marc2bib`` fully supports book BibTeX entries—the tag-functions are defined for the related required and optional tags.
 The user can extend or override them easily:

 .. code:: python